Menu

 What matters to industry matters to us

-Feedback on the number and coverage of Industry Skills Boards (ISBs) closes today.
+Feedback on the number and coverage of Industry Skills Boards (ISBs) closed on 20 May.

 ISBs are set to replace Workforce Development Councils (WDCs).
 The consultation document below proposes grouping industries under seven ISBs to manage standard setting and associated functions.